ULJ-Yale/library/README.md

 * PALM
 * Python (version 2.7 or above)
 * AFNI
-* Gradunwarp
-* Human Connectome Pipelines (Modified versions for single-band preprocessing)
+* Human Connectome Pipelines modified for MNAP (https://bitbucket.org/mnap/hcpmodified)
+* Gradunwarp for HCP workflow (https://github.com/ksubramz/gradunwarp)
 * R Statistical Environment
-* MNAP Suite

 Usage and command documentation
 ===============================
 ---

-For overall usage of the MNAP pipelines refer to the README in the `connector` repository.
+For overall usage of the MNAP suite refer to the README in the master `mnaptools` repository.

 References